mt-cs/mt-cs/README.md

 <h3> 👩🏻‍💻 About Me </h3>

-- 💻 &nbsp; I’m looking for SWE Internship and AI/ML open source projects to contribute to!
+- 💻 &nbsp; I’m looking for a full-time 2023 SWE position
 - 💬 &nbsp; How to reach me: https://www.linkedin.com/in/marisatania/
 - 🦄 &nbsp; Pronouns: She/ Her/ Hers
 - 🌭 &nbsp; Hotdog and Not hotDog